endurodave/IntegrationTestFramework/README.md

 An integration test framework used for testing multi-threaded C++ based projects using Google Test and Asynchronous Multicast Delegate libraries.

 ## Overview
 Testing mission critical software is crucial.
-For medical devices, the IEC 62304 provided guidance on the required software development process.
+For medical devices, the IEC 62304 provides guidance on the required software development process.
 Three levels of software testing are defined:

-1. **Unit Testing** - Verifies the correctness of individual units of code in isolation.
+1. **Unit Testing** - Verifies individual units of code in isolation.
-2. **Integration Testing** - Tests how different units of code interact and work together.
+2. **Integration Testing** - Tests multiple units of code integrated and working together.
-3. **System Testing** - Evaluates the entire system as a whole to ensure it meets specified requirements.
+3. **System Testing** - Evaluates system as a whole to ensure it meets specified requirements.

 Unit testing is well understood, with numerous frameworks (including Google Test) readily available and easily incorporated into a CI/CD toolchain pipeline.
 System testing is also well-documented, with various techniques and tools available.
-However, in my experience, integration testing is more challenging to write.
+However, in my experience, integration testing is more challenging to create.

 This project implements an integration testing framework for multi-threaded C++ applications, compatible with any system supporting C++, including Windows and Linux.
 It has no external OS dependencies or libraries beyond the standard C++ library.
 Multi-threading is achieved using the C++ thread support library, eliminating the need for OS-specific dependencies.
+Alternatively, write a small amount of code to port the framework to any PC or embedded operating system.

 ## References
 * [Goolge Test](https://github.com/google/googletest) - Google Test is a C++ unit testing framework that provides an API for writing and running unit tests.